jtigik/jtigik/README.md

 ## Hi there 👋

 I'm Jeferson Tigik, a passionate software developer and Tech Teacher at SENAC-RS.
-With over 5 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.
+With over 5 years of experience in the field, I've had the opportunity to work onto exciting projects and explore different technologies.

 ## 🚀 Expertise